bugbiteme/hello-spring/README.md

 `oc logs -f bc/hello`

-Some of this should look similar from when you built the applicatin locally, including unit test status!
+Some of this should look similar from when you built the application locally, including unit test status!

 Once the container image has been built, it can be deployed, scaled and added to your CI/CD pipeline.